Uniform continuity of entropy rate with respect to the $\bar f$-pseudometric: Introduction

-As a by-product of our approach we obtain a new proof of the Abramov formula for the entropy of the induced transformation in the general, not necessarily ergodic case (see Theorem \ref{thm:Abramov}).
+As a by-product of our approach, we obtain a new proof of the Abramov formula for the entropy of the induced transformation in general, not necessarily ergodic case (see Theorem \ref{thm:Abramov}).
 The result in such a generality (attributed to Scheller in \cite{Krengel}) is usually presented in the literature with an additional ergodicity assumption.
 Our demonstration requires only basic properties of the entropy conditioned on a countable partition.
 The usual proof uses conditional expectation and conditioning on $\sigma$-algebras.
-Furthermore, a fairly detailed exposition of our proof takes about the same length as a condensed standard proof.